Voice Differentiation

 D

-David Borek
+Dave Borek

 Is there a way to record treatment team meeting minutes in a way that would identify each speaker of the team?